Alternative Living Arrangements for the Elderly

 Living arrangements and relationships that do not involve living with a spouse, with an adult child, or alone are fairly common among the elderly.
 For example, a substantial proportion of elderly people who never married, are divorced, or are widowed have long-standing and close relationships with siblings, friends, and partners.
 Understanding the nature of these relationships helps practitioners plan care that is in keeping with a patient’s wishes.

-About 6 to 10% of the US population are estimated to be homosexual adults, including as many as 3 million of the elderly.
+About 6 to 10% of the US population are estimated to be homosexual adults, including as many as 4 million of the elderly.
 Elderly people in a homosexual relationship face special challenges.
 The health care system may not be aware of their sexual preference, may not recognize their partner as having a role in caregiving decisions or as being part of the patient’s family, and may not provide services that are appropriate for their circumstances.
-For example, a partner may not have legal standing in decision making for a cognitively impaired patient and may not be able to share a room in a nursing home or other congregate living setting.
-Health care practitioners should ask questions about partners and living arrangements and try to accommodate patient preferences.
+For example, an unmarried partner may not have legal standing in decision making for a cognitively impaired patient and may not be able to share a room in a nursing home or other congregate living setting.
+Health care practitioners should ask questions about partners and marital status or living arrangements, and try to accommodate patient preferences.